Operation Hope Not: Implementation

 Churchill died on 24 January 1965.
 By decree of the Queen, his body lay in state in Westminster Hall for three days from 27 January, before the actual state funeral of Churchill on 30 January.
 The funeral plan was implemented by the Duke of Norfolk, Bernard Fitzalan-Howard.
 The plan detailed the roles of more than 1,000 people, government and military authorities.
 The last version of Operation Hope Not was issued under the "London District: Special District Order" by Major-General E.J.B.
 Nelson, General Officer Commanding London District and Major-General Commanding of the Household Brigade on 26 January.

+During the funeral Churchill's body lay in state in Westminster Hall.
+The main funeral service was held at St Paul's Cathedral.
+The coffin was transported on MV Havengore along the River Thames to Waterloo station, and thence by train to Bladon, Oxfordshire, where it was interred in the St Martin's Church, Bladon, near his father's tomb.

 The document

 The final document was titled State Funeral of the Late Sir Winston Leonard Spencer Churchill, K.G., O.M., C.H. and started with the instructions for "Movement of the military and civilian organisation".
 It consisted of 115 pages of texts and more than 300 pages of maps.
 Copies of the documents were kept at Arundel Castle Archives in West Sussex, Churchill Archives Centre of Churchill College, College of Arms in London and the National Archives in Kew.
 Following the 30-year secrecy policy, they were first displayed for public viewing on 31 January 1995.
 One of the original copies belonged to Philip Bainbridge from the B2 team of Scotland Yard.
 After execution of the plan, Bainbridge gave it to his daughter Janet Burnett for her anniversary present.
 Burnett gave the documents for auction.
 The copy of the plans were sold for £472 in Farleigh Court Golf Course in Surrey on 22 February 2017.
 Responding to why she sold them, Burnett said that she could not decide which of her six grandchildren she would pass them on to.